james-middleton/Family-Handbook/README.md

 [To be added.]

 ###Parking
-All parking at Darlinghurst school car park is reserved for teachers and other other staff members.
+All parking at Darlinghurst school car park is reserved for teachers and other staff members.
 There is a limited parking available in surrounding streets, but these are residential and parents are asked to be aware, and considerate, of the school’s neighbours.
 Inconsiderate parking across local driveways, on double yellow lines, and directly in front of the school has been an issue in the past, and local residents have complained.